-Plenty of new Premier League kits for the 2021-22 season have been released, so let’s have a look at the fresh jerseys for next season.
+Pretty much all of the Premier League kits for the 2021-22 season have now been released, so let’s have a look at the fresh jerseys for the new season.

 [ MORE: Full highlights, analysis of PL season ]

-Premier League clubs have started to roll out their new kits and some have even worn their shirts for next season already.
+Premier League clubs have been rolling out their new kits and there are some very different designs.

-Based on those previews and the newly-released kits, we will have a go at ranking the best of the bunch.
+Based on all of the kits we have now, we will have a go at ranking the best of the bunch.

 Remember: there is no right or wrong answer here.
 It all comes down to taste.

 Anyway, below are the new Premier League kits for the 2021-22 season which have been released and we will continue to update the rankings if any more kits trickle through.